HealthIntersections/fhirserver/README.md

 For binary releases of this content, see http://www.healthintersections.com.au/FhirServer

 This project is maintained by the FHIR Project lead.
-The server runs in multiple locations, including http://test.fhir.org, and other places.
+The server runs in multiple locations, including http://test.fhir.org, http://tx.fhir.org, and http://packages2.fhir.org

 Support
 -------